-Directions to Bee Haven Honey Farm: located a few miles south of Worcester village, right off Rt.
-12 in north-central Vermont - or 15 minutes north of Montpelier.
+Directions to BHHF: We're located a few miles south of Worcester village, right off Rt.
+12 in north-central Vermont, or 15 minutes north of Montpelier.
 To reach us from Montpelier, take Rt.
-12/Elm St., north out of town.
-You'll start driving uphill and soon be driving past the Wrightsville Reservoir on your right and continue through the flats in the woods until you come into Putnamville.
-Watch for a right hand turn onto the bridge - it crosses the river and it’s the only turn off of Rt.
+12/Elm St. north out of town.
+You'll start driving uphill and soon be driving past the Wrightsville Reservoir on your right and then continuing through some flats in the woods until you reach Putnamville.
+Take the right hand turn onto the bridge - it crosses the river and it’s the only turn off of Rt.
 12 in Putnamville.
 This is Norton Road, even though there’s no longer a road sign identifying it.
 We're the first house on the other side of the bridge, a green farmhouse with white trim, with a black mailbox with a bee on it, and a human and other dog friendly, but very barky, hound dog.

 Richard & Genevieve Drutchas